 Based on the AI online, the VALUECARE concept will be addressed to three main health determinants: awareness, cognitive stimulation, physical activity and socialization.
 In this pilot, the use of rewards will be also considered depending on individual behaviour (such as getting other services opportunities for free) and group results and its dynamics (based on the average age group outcomes such as weight loss, number of kilometres done).
 The group will be able to donate in amounts of tokens that could be changed into concrete and useful services for those who cannot get access to preventions or care services.

 Athens Pilot Site

-Target group: The Athens pilot is dealing with older adults over the age of 65 (and informal caregivers), withType 2 Diabetes Mellitus and Hypertension, living independently in the community.
+The Athens pilot is dealing with older adults over the age of 65 (and informal caregivers), withType 2 Diabetes Mellitus and Hypertension, living independently in the community.

-Stakeholders involved: an online support and coordination of care multidisciplinary team consisting of medical, paramedical and psychosocial professionals from 2 organizations, AMC (medical, nurse) and AFIC (psychosocial support) as well as informal caregivers (family members, peers of patients).
+An online support and coordination of care multidisciplinary team consisting of medical, paramedical and psychosocial professionals from 2 organizations, AMC (medical, nurse) and AFIC (psychosocial support) as well as informal caregivers (family members, peers of patients).
 In the Athens pilot site the ICHOM set of Outcomes for Diabetes (Type I and II) and Clinical and Lifestyle Variables and Outcomes (Questionnaires) relevant to Type II Diabetes Mellitus will be collected from patients, their formal and informal caregivers.